FAQ’s

 A little bit.

-But not in a “stand over there and laugh at nothing” way.
-I'll guide you, then tweak, not twerk.
+But not in a “stand over there and laugh at nothing” way but if that feels right, I'll use it, over the years you find ways, I'll guide you, then tweak, not twerk.

 Most people think they hate having their photo taken.
 That’s normal.
 My job is making it feel less weird.